rubzk/blog/content/posts/how-to-get-through-data-interview.md

 ---
-title: "How to get through an Data Interview Part 1"
+title: "How to get through a Data interview Part 1"
 date: 2021-10-27T00:19:32+01:00
 draft: false
 tags: ["sql"]